dynova/dynova.github.io/_pages/research.md

 {% include base_path %}

+### Research

+Throughout my research career, I have been fascinated by the power of mathematics to reveal hidden patterns in biological systems.
+My research lies at the intersection of quantitative modeling and the life sciences, where I develop and use mathematical frameworks to understand complex phenomena, ranging from cellular dynamics (on the microscopic scale) to population behavior (on the macroscopic scale).
+The main factor that drives me is not just the elegance of equations and mathematical formulae, but their ability to make sense of the living world.

 ## Differential contagiousness of respiratory disease across the United States

 The initial contagiousness of a communicable disease within a given population is quantified by the basic reproduction number.
 This number depends on both pathogen and population properties.
 On the basis of compartmental models that reproduce Coronavirus Disease 2019 (COVID-19) surveillance data, we used Bayesian inference and the next-generation matrix approach to estimate region-specific basic reproduction number values for 280 of 384 metropolitan statistical areas (MSAs) in the United States (US), which account for 95% of the US population living in urban areas and 82% of the total population.
 We focused on MSA populations after finding that these populations were more uniformly impacted by COVID-19 than state populations.
 Our maximum a posteriori (MAP) estimates for the basic reproduction number range from 1.9 to 7.7 and quantify the relative susceptibilities of regional populations to spread of respiratory diseases.